altcoinrockerxyz/reduxsimplestarter/README.md

 - Use Bootstrap codes to format the resulting list of items
 - Use JS to get search results -- _const imageUrl = video.snippet.thumbnails.default.url;_

+**Lecture 238: Detail Component and Template String**

+- This focuses on the video detail component, so users can see the selected video and play it.
+- Do I expect this component to need to maintain any type of state?
+- We only need the YouTube embed.
+- Whenever we embed YT video, the only thing that changes in the URL is the actual ID of the video.